ashvardanian/SimSIMD/include/numkong/probability/README.md

 # Divergence Measures for Probability Distributions in NumKong

-NumKong implements divergence functions between discrete probability distributions: Kullback-Leibler divergence measures the information lost when one distribution approximates another, while Jensen-Shannon divergence provides a symmetric and bounded alternative.
+NumKong implements divergence functions between discrete probability distributions: Kullback-Leibler divergence measures the information lost when one distribution approximates another, while Jensen-Shannon distance provides a symmetric and bounded alternative.
 These are used in variational inference, topic modeling, and distribution comparison tasks.

 Kullback-Leibler divergence from $P$ to $Q$: